Hoofen Floofen Island

 Despite health challenges, Lena was known for her willingness to try just about anything.
 A confident person with great determination, Lena excelled in many endeavors.
 At the time of her passing, Lena was an International Studies major at Stanford University.
 Whether exploring the world through books or by booking a flight, Lena envisioned a more socially just world and intended to make social entrepreneurship her life's work.

 ON SALE 10% off November 1-30, 2018 to celebrate Lena’s birth month.

 Check back for updates or subscribe to the newsletter.

 Here is a look behind the scenes at Hoofen Floofen Island headquarters . . .

 Monica J Sword

 Monica J Sword is the mother of Lena Kay Rufus.
-Publishing Lena’s story has been her dream even before Lena’s untimely passing.
+Publishing Lena’s story has been her dream even before Lena’s untimely death.
 Bringing Hoofen Floofen Island to a broader audience has been key to Monica's ability to cope with a devastating loss.
 Monica also writes stories and musings on living a full life and has found writing and art to be particularly effective for facing grief.

-Monica's friendship with Lisa McGinley spans decades of playing with horses, hosting fabulous dinner parties, and traveling the U.S. and the Caribbean.
+Monica's friendship with Lisa McGinley spans decades of playing with horses, hosting fabulous dinner parties, and traveling the U.S. and Caribbean.
 Monica spends her days making art on the page and canvas.
 She misses Lena every day.